Spencer-0003/Ashlyn-V1/README.md

 You can invite Ashlyn to your server [here](https://discord.bots.gg/bots/773305746695520298) You can join the Discord server [here](https://discord.gg/FhGVhR28pJ)

+## Disclaimer

+If you are self-hosting this bot, you are not allowed to upload this bot to any service such as discordbotlist or top.gg, you are only allowed to host this bot for your community.
+This bot is already on those sites and I will get them taken down if you try to upload them again as your own work.
+You also acknowledge that no support will be given to help you set up the bot.

 ## Contributing

 Contributions to Ashlyn are always welcome, please feel free to make changes.
 Check out our [contributing template](https://github.com/Spencer/Ashlyn/blob/master/.github/CONTRIBUTING.md) before you get started.